DTjomsland/sprout_planner/README.md

 }
 ```

-Expected Response Example 2 (If the activity did have an associated image):
+Expected Response Example Two (If the activity did have an associated image):

 ```
 {